Skip to Content

 We really love bread in this house and one of my favourite things in the world to do is bake it.
 There is something so satisfying about pulling a perfect loaf of home baked bread out of the oven, allowing it to cool just enough to handle, and then slathering it with butter.

 This honey whole wheat bread is a perfect all purpose bread for toast and sandwiches.
-It is light and soft and has a nice crumb that holds up well to toasting, or loading with delicious sandwich fixings.
+It is light and soft and has a nice crumb that holds up well to toasting, or loading with delicious sandwich fixings such as ham or turkey.

 Loaf of honey whole wheat bread with three slices in a stack with butter on the top slice.